-The group is inclusive and members conduct world-leading organisational research on a variety of topics, including innovation, the interface between organization and new technologies, networks, gender, ethics, sense-making, leadership, emotions, managerial work, routines, identity, professions and health care management.
+The group is inclusive and members conduct world-leading organisational research on a variety of topics, including innovation, the interface between organization and new technologies, networks, gender, ethics, sense-making, leadership, change, emotions, managerial work, routines, identity, professions and health care management.
 Members of the group regularly publish in the top journal in the world and actively contribute to shape the current and future research agendas in organisation and management studies.

 The group also houses the IKON Research Centre, which carries out funded research projects in the fields of innovation, knowledge and organization studies.
 IKON members help to develop the social science of innovation by applying theoretical perspectives from social and organization theory to team-based empirical studies of the creation, translation and adoption of technological and organizational innovations.